alphagov/govuk_publishing_components/README.md

 - an application to preview components and provide guidance
 - [GOV.UK Design System](https://design-system.service.gov.uk/) styles and components (via [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend))

 Components should be added to this gem if they are required in more than one application, otherwise they should be added to that application.
+All components should meet the same standards of browser and assistive technology support described in [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend#browser-and-assistive-technology-support).

 ## How to